 Alarm Name Alarm Description Alarm Resolution EST Service is down EST Service is down.
 Make sure that the CA and EST services are up and running and Certificate services endpoint Sub CA certificate chain is complete.
 EST Service is up EST Service is up.
 A notification to inform the administrator that the EST service is up.
 Smart Call Home Communication Failure Smart Call Home messages were not sent successfully.
 Ensure that there is network connectivity between Cisco ISE-PIC and Cisco systems.
 Telemetry Communication Failure Telemetry messages were not sent successfully.
 Ensure that there is network connectivity between Cisco ISE and Cisco systems.
 ISE Services AD Connector had to be restarted AD Connector stopped unexpectedly and had to be restarted.
 If this issue persists, contact the Cisco TAC for assistance.
+Active Directory forest is unavailable Active Directory forest GC (Global Catalog) is unavailable, and cannot be used for authentication, authorization and group and attribute retrieval.
 Check DNS configuration, Kerberos configuration, error conditions, and network connectivity.
 Authentication domain is unavailable Authentication domain is unavailable, and cannot be used for authentication, authorization and group and attribute retrieval.
 Check DNS configuration, Kerberos configuration, error conditions, and network connectivity.
 ID Map.
 Authentication Inactivity No User Authentication events were collected by the Identity Mapping service in the last 15 minutes.
-If this is a time when User Authentications are expecte hours), then check the com Active Directory domain compared to the control of the contro Configured nameserver is down Configured nameserver is down or unavailable.
+If this is a time when User Authentications are expected (e.g. work hours), then check the connection to Active Directory domain controllers.
+Configured nameserver is down Configured nameserver is down or unavailable.
 Check DNS configuration and network connectivity.
 AD: Machine TGT refresh failed ISE-PIC server TGT (Ticket Granting Ticket) refresh has failed; it is used for AD connectivity and services.
 Check that the Cisco ISE-PIC machine account exists and is valid.
 Also, check for possible clock skew, replication, Kerberos configuration and/or network errors.
 AD: ISE account password update failed ISE-PIC server has failed to update it's AD machine account password.
 Check that the Cisco ISE-PIC machine account password is not changed and that the machine account is not disabled or restricted.
 Check the connectivity to KDC.